Posted: 7/15/21 | July 15th, 2021

 Days 9-11: Philadelphia, PA

 Philadelphia, aka the City of Brotherly Love, is just under two hours from New York.
-I used to spend a lot of time here because my mother’s family is there.
-The city is currently reinventing itself and, despite the dire stories you hear on the news, is a vibrant city full of nice people.
-Like Boston, the city is packed with colonial history (the first Continental Congress was held here in 1774).
+I used to spend a lot of time there visiting my mother’s family.
+The city is currently reinventing itself; despite the dire stories you hear on the news, it’s vibrant and full of nice people.
+Like Boston, the city is packed with colonial history (the first Continental Congress was held there in 1774).
 Here are five suggestions on what to do during your visit:

 - See the Liberty Bell – This bell, which dates to 1752, is an iconic symbol of American freedom.
 It’s said to have been rung when the Declaration of Independence was read in July 1776.
 Today, the bell is located in Independence National Historical Park, which you can visit for free.

-- See Independence Hall – Learn about the founding of the United States at Independence hall and wander around all historic Colonial buildings in the area.
+- Wander around Independence Hall – Learn about the founding of the United States at Independence Hall, and wander around the area’s historic colonial buildings.